 100% grass-fed & finished - No Antibiotics - no hormones - Nutrient Dense - Non GMO

 In our pursuit to mimic natural systems while producing nutrient dense and great tasting products, we have chosen to raise 100% grass-fed and finished cattle on our farm.
-We implement rotation-grazing practices during the growing season, to allow our cattle to graze on perennial and native pastures that consist of a diverse mix of grasses and legumes/clovers, as well as custom cover crop cocktails designed to produce quality grass-fed beef and promote soil health.
+We implement rotation-grazing practices during the growing season, allowing our cattle to graze on perennial and native pastures that consist of a diverse mix of grasses and legumes/clovers, as well as custom cover crop cocktails designed to produce quality grass-fed beef and promote soil health.
 During the non-growing season, cattle are fed dry hay and baleage (fermented hay) which is made up of a mix of grasses and legumes/clovers.
-We provide our cattle with a natural kelp based mineral and Redmond Salt to ensure optimal health.
+We also provide our cattle with a natural kelp based mineral and Redmond Salt to ensure optimal health.

 At South 50, we manage our cattle as a closed herd.
 This means that all our beef is from animals that were born, raised and finished on our farm.